XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabmanager.md

 # UxrGrabManager

 ## Introduction
-`UxrGrabManager` is the central class responsible for managing manipulation interactions in UltimateXR.
+`UxrGrabManager` is the central class managing manipulation interactions in UltimateXR.
 It is responsible for updating all manipulation-related components each frame.

 This guide will show you how to program using the `UxrGrabManager`.
 While the manager provides standard grab mechanics automatically, allowing avatars to interact with the environment through manipulation components, programming can be used for additional tasks such as:
 - Writing code that reacts to manipulation events.